gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-Long story short, this can be used to model [optional dependencies](https://github.com/gradle/gradle/issues/867)!
+Long story short, this can be used to model the long requested [optional dependencies](https://github.com/gradle/gradle/issues/867)!
+In practice, there are no optional dependencies: only dependencies that are _required_ if you use some features of a library.

 ## Kotlin DSL